Parachute Music

 Parachute Music is a not-for-profit music organisation from New Zealand.
 It was formed in 1989 and runs a hub of studio facilities and artist/producer support programmes in Kingsland, Auckland.
-From 1992 to 2014, the organisation ran the annual Parachute Festival, which grew to become a staple of the Kiwi summer, regularly attracting an audience of 25,000+ to the four-day festival.
+From 1992 to 2014, the organisation ran the annual Parachute Festival, which grew to become the largest Christian music festival in the Southern Hemisphere, regularly attracting an audience of 25,000+ to the four-day event.
 It also previously provided Artist Management services including: Parachute Records, Parachute Publishing, and artist training.

 Discontinuing the festival in 2014, the organisation now runs an artist and producer community in their Kingsland HQ which includes 12 music studios and various support programmes.

 Background

-Parachute Music was originally formed as Parachute Productions 21 years ago.
-Today, Parachute Music is the trading name Parachute Arts Trust, a charitable trust registered in New Zealand since 1990.
+Parachute Music was originally formed as Parachute Productions in 1989 with the goal of creating opportunities for young Christian musicians in the New Zealand music industry.
+Today, Parachute Music is the trading name for Parachute Arts Trust, a charitable trust registered in New Zealand since 1990.

 The organisation was founded by Mark de Jong, and is overseen by a board.